North Yorkshire: Geography

-Green belt
+Urban to rural Green belt

-North Yorkshire contains a small section of green belt in the south of the county, just north of Ilkley and Otley along the North and West Yorkshire borders.
+North Yorkshire contains a small section of green belt in the south of the county, which surrounds the neighbouring metropolitan area of Leeds along the North and West Yorkshire borders.
 It extends to the east to cover small communities such as Huby, Kirkby Overblow, and Follifoot before covering the gap between the towns of Harrogate and Knaresborough, helping to keep those towns separate.

-The belt adjoins the southernmost part of the Yorkshire Dales National Park, and the Nidderdale AONB.
-It extends into the western area of Selby district, reaching as far as Tadcaster and Balne.
+The belt extends into the western area of the former Selby district, reaching as far as Tadcaster and Balne.
 The belt was first drawn up from the 1950s.

-The city of York has an independent surrounding belt area affording protections to several outlying settlements such as Haxby and Dunnington, and it too extends into the surrounding districts.
+The city of York has an independent surrounding belt area affording protections to several outlying settlements such as Haxby and Dunnington, and it too extends into the surrounding county.